falent/googleHomeAssistantExpressNodeJS/README.md

 ```bash
   $ git push heroku master
   ```
-After pushing you will get your heroku app https address https://<yourAppName>.herokuapp.com/ something like I got https://secret-reef-17554.herokuapp.com/.
-Please copy it and paste it to [endpoint](#id-dialogflow-endpoint)
+After pushing you will get your heroku app https address https://yourAppName.herokuapp.com/  , for example I got https://secret-reef-17554.herokuapp.com/.
+Please copy it and paste it to the [endpoint](#id-dialogflow-endpoint)

-11. Start webapplication in heroku
+11. Start the webapplication in heroku
 ```bash
   $ heroku ps:scale web=1
   ```
-12. You can see logs output
+12. You can see logs with
 ```bash
   $ heroku logs --tail
   ```